CASA DOS BICOS

 diamond-shaped stones (a total of 1125).

-It is a 16th century palace that
+It's a 16th-century palace that

 belonged to Afonso de Albuquerque, the Portuguese viceroy of India, and is one of the